Skip to content

 Other GPU Architectures

 For architectures other than NVIDIA (e.g., AMD, Ascend), the migration process remains the same.
-To migrate on these platforms:
+Please confirm your GPU architecture is supported in document Accelerator Runtime Requirements.

 Recreating Model Instances